-The maximum Federal award per State under BIG Tier 1 - State is 75 percent of the total allowable project cost up to \$200,000.
+The maximum Federal award under BIG Tier 2 - National is 75 percent of the total allowable project cost up to \$1.5 million.
 American Samoa, Guam, the United States Virgin Islands, and the Commonwealth of the Northern Mariana Islands are exempt from match requirements up to \$200,000 per application (48 U.S.C.
 1469a).
-In-kind services, materials, and other contributions may be used to satisfy the required minimum non-Federal match of 25 percent of project costs.
+Cash match above the minimum cost share is a factor used in ranking applications.
+Therefore, applicants are encouraged to provide more than the minimum cost share required.
+In-kind services, materials, and other contributions may be used to satisfy the required minimum non-Federal match of 25 percent of total project costs.
+However, in scoring and ranking your proposal we will only consider actual cash contributions beyond the required minimum match (see 50 CFR 86.56).

 You may meet your minimum required cost share or match through contributions from a third party.
 A third party is any individual or organization other than the State applicant, such as a partner or subrecipient.
 Match provided must be necessary and reasonable for accomplishing the proposed project objective(s).
-As the primary State recipient, you are responsible for the full amount of the non-Federal match proposed, including any amount provided by one or more third parties as listed on the Standard Form 424, Application for Federal Assistance.
+As the primary State recipient, you are responsible for the full amount of the non-Federal match proposed, if your application is selected, including any amount provided by one or more third parties as listed on the Standard Form 424, Application for Federal Assistance.

-You may attribute some or all of their allowable indirect costs as voluntary committed costshare/match, however you may only charge to the Federal award the indirect costs calculated against the allowable direct costs charged to the Federal award.
+You may attribute some or all of your allowable indirect costs as voluntary committed cost-share/match, however you may only charge to the Federal award the indirect costs calculated against the allowable direct costs charged to the Federal award.